-What are the Cons to Having a Credit Card?
+What are the Cons of Having a Credit Card?

 You are tempted to spend more

-How many times have you been to the store and saw an electronic or clothing item and thought, if only I had the money?
-With a credit card it may very well seem to you like you do have that money.
+How many times have you been to the store and seen an electronic or clothing item and thought, if only I had the money?
+With a credit card, it may very well seem to you like you do have that money.
 You might even tell yourself that you will pay it off with your next paycheck.
-However, things come up and whether you intended to pay that item off immediately or not, they expect your payment.
+However, things come up and whether you intend to pay that item off immediately or not, they expect your payment.

 You pay more than what the item costs

 This is something that most people know about credit cards, but, have you ever really looked at how much the difference is?
 Take the time to calculate the interest and fees of purchasing that item with a credit card and see just how much you are actually paying.
 The difference can be quite large depending on what you buy.
 If possible, save up for the item you want.
 It will save you a lot of money in the long run.

 You might short yourself at the end of the month